dannyvankooten/www.dannyvankooten.com/src/content/blog/2021-04-02-solving-advent-of-code-2020-under-1-second.md

 **Things I learned:**

 - You can represent a [hexagonal grid](https://www.redblobgames.com/grids/hexagons/) in a 2D array by simplify shifting every odd column or row ([day 24](https://github.com/dannyvankooten/advent-of-code/blob/main/2020/24.c)).
-- [Linear probing](https://en.wikipedia.org/wiki/Linear_probing) is a much simpler way to deal with hash collissions than a linked list and results in less cache misses because the values can reside in contiguous memory locations.
+- [Linear probing](https://en.wikipedia.org/wiki/Linear_probing) is a much simpler way to deal with hash collisions than a linked list and results in less cache misses because the values can reside in contiguous memory locations.
 - To check neighbors or directions in a 2D grid, it's a lot more concise to keep an array of `Δx` and `Δy` values versus writing out all the various directions in a separate loop.
 - You can't brute force your way out of everything.
 Sometimes, math is required to get decent performance.
 Specifically, [Chinese Remainder Theorem](https://en.wikipedia.org/wiki/Chinese_remainder_theorem) for [day 13](https://github.com/dannyvankooten/advent-of-code/blob/main/2020/13.c) and any of the [algorithms for finding the discrete log](https://en.wikipedia.org/wiki/Baby-step_giant-step) for [day 25](https://github.com/dannyvankooten/advent-of-code/blob/main/2020/25.c).
 - Tooling!
 I wouldn't want to write C without [Valgrind](https://valgrind.org/) and [Gprof](https://sourceware.org/binutils/docs/gprof/index.html).
 [Cachegrind](https://valgrind.org/docs/manual/cg-manual.html) can be useful too.